26 Security Hardening Tips for Modern Linux Servers

 auth sufficient pam_unix.so likeauth nullok

-Add the following line to ‘password‘ section to disallow a user from re-using last 5 password of his or her.
+Add the following line to the ‘password‘ section to disallow a user from re-using the last 5 passwords of his or her.

 password sufficient pam_unix.so nullok use_authtok md5 shadow remember=5

-Only last 5 passwords are remember by server.
-If you tried to use any of last 5 old passwords, you will get an error like.
+Only the last 5 passwords are remembered by the server.
+If you try to use any of the last 5 old passwords, you will get an error like.

 Password has been already used.
 Choose another.